War guilt question: Great Britain

-In 1999, the Scottish historian Niall Ferguson argued in his book The Pity of War that the world war was avoidable with the crisis management available to European diplomacy at the time, and that only Britain's entry into the war escalated it to a pan-European war.
-The arms race in fleet construction was exacerbated by several things, including the 1905 British decision to build large battleships, a 1911 meeting of British generals, admirals, and government, and a lack of British willingness to negotiate.
+In 1999, historian Niall Ferguson argued in his book The Pity of War that the world war was avoidable with the crisis management available to European diplomacy at the time, and that only Britain's entry into the conflict escalated it to a pan-European war.
+He also argued the Anglo-German naval arms race that influenced Britain's entry into the war was exacerbated by several factors, including the Royal Navy's decision to build dreadnoughts in 1905 and British reluctance to negotiate with Germany.

 As soon as Germany was no longer considered its number one military and economic competitor, British policy sought alliances with France and Russia.
-The British maneuvering first created illusions of British neutrality on the German side, then fears of encirclement, and thus strengthened Germany's readiness for war.
-Britain's alliance policy had forced Germany to go to war after the Russian general mobilization.

-He denied a significant role of militarism and imperialism as a factor, as well as any significant opposition of colonial interests between Germany and Great Britain.
+These diplomatic manoeuvres led to the Germans going from perceiving the British as neutral to fearing being encircled; thus strengthening Germany's readiness for war.
+Ferguson argued Britain's alliances with France and Russia led the German government to perceive war as inevitable after the Russian general mobilization.
+He denied a significant role of militarism and imperialism as a factor, as well as any significant conflict over colonial interests between Germany and Great Britain.

 However, these theses were mostly rejected despite praise for their economic analyses.
 Thomas Kühne called Ferguson a historical revisionist.

 Military historian John Keegan also saw World War I in 1999 as caused not by deliberate action on the part of the powers but by the fatal automatism of the alliances:

-Like Keith M. Wilson and Michael Brock, Keegan doubted Germany Germany's primary culpability in the outbreak of war.
+Like Keith M. Wilson and Michael Brock, Keegan doubted Germany's primary culpability in the outbreak of war.
 These historians point to a willingness of the British public to intervene, and the rather confrontational policies of the Foreign Office.

 According to John Leslie, the real authors of the war were not to be sought solely in Berlin, as the Fritz Fischer school had always maintained, but also in Vienna.
 In his view, a group of "hawks" in the Austrian Foreign Ministry had unleashed the war.
 The Scottish military historian Hew Strachan emphasizes the economic competition between Germany and England, Germany's isolation in foreign policy, and what he sees as a disastrous effect of the policy of alliances:

 According to Paul W. Schroeder, the German fears of encirclement in 1914 were based on reality and resulted from a lack of willingness on the part of Germany and Austria-Hungary to carry out social and political reforms: